valtix-security/terraform-provider-valtix/docs/resources/service_vpc.md

-# valtix_service_vpc
+# Resource: valtix_service_vpc
-Resource for creating and managing the Valtix Service VPC/VNet.
+Resource for creating and managing a Valtix Service VPC/VNet.
 A Valtix Service VPC/VNet resource is used in AWS and Azure deployments to create a Service VPC/VNet as the destination for a Valtix Gateway deployment.
 For a Valtix Gateway deployed in AWS or Azure using HUB mode, a Service VPC must be deployed as a pre-requisite.
 Gateway instances will be deployed in all Availability Zones associated with the Services VPC.

 ## Example Usage